-We study optimization algorithms such as SGD, Sign SGD, and Adam through the lens of stochastic differential equations (SDE).
-These SDEs offer a quantitatively accurate description of these optimizers and help illuminate an intricate relationship between adaptivity, gradient noise, and curvature.
-Our novel analysis of SignSGD highlights a noteworthy and precise contrast to SGD in terms of convergence speed, stationary distribution, and robustness to heavy-tail noise.
+We study optimization methods such as SGD, SignSGD, and Adam through the lens of stochastic differential equations (SDEs) [12].
+These SDEs provide quantitatively accurate models of the algorithms and reveal a nuanced relationship between adaptivity, gradient noise, and curvature.
+Our analysis of SignSGD highlights a precise contrast with SGD in terms of convergence speed, stationary distribution, and robustness to heavy-tailed noise.

 43rd International Conference on Machine Learning (ICML 2026)